Professional Biography | About Professor Phelps

 Dr. Andrew "Andy" Phelps is a Professor in the Film & Media Arts division of the School of Communication at American University, and as Director of the AU Game Center, a multidisciplinary effort that engages faculty, staff, and students from several divisions and departments across AU.
 He also holds a joint appointment as a Professor in the Computer Science Department in the AU College of Arts & Sciences.
 AU offers several degrees and certificates relative to games and media, including an MA in Game Design and an MFA in Games and Interactivity, and Phelps advises students in these programs as well as other areas of media arts and computing.

-Andrew "Andy" Phelps is a professor at the Human Interface Technologies Laboratory NZ (HITLabNZ) within the College of Engineering at the University of Canterbury.
-His work there is focused on virtual and augmented reality, games and education, and art and interactive media experiences of several varieties.
-In addition to his individual research and creative practice, supervision of students, and teaching activities, he is heavily engaged in building a new effort within the university, the Applied Immersive Gaming Initiative (AIGI), in collaboration with other faculty and staff at the HITLab, UC, and ChristchurchNZ, the city’s promotion and economic development agency.
+Phelps was formerly (2020-2023) a professor at the Human Interface Technology Laboratory NZ (HITLabNZ) within the College of Engineering at the University of Canterbury.
+His work there was focused on virtual and augmented reality, games and education, and art and interactive media experiences of several varieties.
+In addition to his individual research and creative practice, supervision of students, and teaching activities, he was heavily engaged in co-founding a new effort within the university, the Applied Immersive Gaming Initiative (AIGI), in collaboration with other faculty and staff at the HITLab, UC, and ChristchurchNZ, the city’s promotion and economic development agency.

-In addition to his roles at RIT and in education, he currently serves as president of the Higher Education Video Game Alliance (HEVGA), which he co-founded with colleagues in 2014, and which now represents over 310 colleges and universities with games curricula world wide.
+In addition to his roles at American in research, administration and education, he currently serves as president of the Higher Education Video Game Alliance (HEVGA), which he co-founded with colleagues in 2014, and which now represents over 310 colleges and universities with games curricula world wide.
 As a part of this work he is regularly in attendance at numerous conference and development functions within the industry, as well as policy briefings and updates to Congress and various governmental agencies.